 - A stream of water.
 It may be natural or man-made and may flow seasonally or year round.

 - The area drainaged by a watercourse, usually divided by a ridge or crest line of natural topography but sometimes by man-made constructions.
 Same as "drainage basin."

 - Land and submerged lands commonly called "swamps" or "marshes" which support aquatic or semi-aquatic vegetation, plants or brush.

 The design and construction of drainage systems shall be such that watercourses traversing the development and natural water emanating from within the development will be carried through and off the development without injury to improvements, building sites or buildings existing or to be installed downstream within or adjacent to the development.
 Drainage water entering the development shall be received and discharged at locations and in the manner that existed prior to construction of the drainage facilities within the development unless special provisions are made to handle it otherwise.
 The design of drainage facilities within the development shall be such that they will conform to the ultimate drainage requirements of the land within the development watershed.
-The discharged flow at the downstream area of the development shall be conducted in drainage facilities so that the flow effects shall be restored to pre-development conditions prior to leaving the development area or reasonably distant therefrom unless approval is given by the Town to do otherwise.
+The discharged flow at the downstream area of the development shall be conducted in drainage facilities so that the flow effects shall be restored to pre-development conditions prior to leaving the development area or reasonably distant therefrom unless approval is given by the designated Engineer to do otherwise.

 No chemicals, fuels, lubricants, or other pollutants shall be disposed of or deposited into any streams, drainage or water supply systems.